google/werm/README.md

  * The "New" list always starts with a "basic" link, which starts a profile of the empty name.

+### Existing session titles

+Each existing session is shown with its title, which can be set explicitly with the set title macro `raS T `, invoked when the terminal is open, which locks the title to whatever text is on the current line.
+If the title is not set with that macro, or if it has been unset with `laU T `, then the title is the current line of text.
+If the alternative screen is open (such as with `less` or an editor) then the last line of text printed before entering the alternate screen is shown (for instance, `$ vim foo.txt`).

 ## SCROLLBACK

 To access the scrollback buffer in a non-ephemeral shell, press `laH L `.